sharina-alyssa/budget-vs-actuals-sql/README.md

     ON b.department_id = a.department_id AND b.month = a.month
 )
 SELECT
-  COALESCE(d.department_name, 'Unknown') AS department, c.month,
+  -- Get the department name from departments table; if NULL, default to 'Unknown' COALESCE(d.department_name, 'Unknown') AS department, -- Select the month from combined results c.month,
+  -- Select the budgeted amount
   c.budget_amount,
-  c.actual_amount,
+  -- Select the actual spending amount c.actual_amount,
-  (c.actual_amount - c.budget_amount) AS variance,
+  -- Calculate variance as actual minus budget (c.actual_amount - c.budget_amount) AS variance,
-  CASE
+  -- Classify budget status based on comparison and presence of data CASE
-    WHEN c.budget_amount IS NULL THEN 'No Budget'
-    WHEN c.actual_amount IS NULL THEN 'No Actuals' WHEN c.actual_amount > c.budget_amount THEN 'Over Budget' WHEN c.actual_amount < c.budget_amount THEN 'Under Budget'
-    ELSE 'On Budget'
+    WHEN c.budget_amount IS NULL THEN 'No Budget'  -- No budget data available WHEN c.actual_amount IS NULL THEN 'No Actuals'  -- No actual spending data available WHEN c.actual_amount > c.budget_amount THEN 'Over Budget'  -- Spending exceeds budget WHEN c.actual_amount < c.budget_amount THEN 'Under Budget'  -- Spending less than budget ELSE 'On Budget'  -- Spending equals budget
   END AS budget_status
 FROM combined_budget_actuals c
-LEFT JOIN departments d
+-- Join with departments table to get human-readable department names LEFT JOIN departments d
   ON c.department_id = d.department_id
-ORDER BY department, month;
+-- Order the results by department name and month for readability ORDER BY department, month;

 ```